From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Defense Methods

-In summary, current defense technologies are still in a stage of gradual development.
-In particular, preventing jailbreak attacks in the context of multimodal inputs and intelligent agent systems has become a critical challenge, especially when striving to maintain model efficiency, diversity, and flexibility.
-On the one hand, existing security mechanisms are often designed for unimodal or static inputs, making them less effective against cross-modal attack paths and complex interactive scenarios.
-On the other hand, due to their capabilities in task planning, tool invocation, and memory management, agent systems introduce new vulnerabilities stemming from their openness and extensibility.
-Therefore, future research should focus on advancing defense strategies toward earlier stages and building systematic protective frameworks.
-This may include embedding defense mechanisms during training, designing dynamic detection systems based on behavioral pattern recognition, and integrating multi-level, fine-grained security auditing modules to enhance the model’s overall robustness and defense capabilities in real-world applications.
+In summary, current defense technologies are still at an early stage of development and face significant challenges in effectively mitigating jailbreak attacks, especially in scenarios involving multimodal inputs and intelligent agent systems.
+Many existing security mechanisms, originally designed for unimodal or static contexts, are inadequate for countering cross-modal attacks and handling the complexities of dynamic, multi-turn interactions.
+Furthermore, intelligent agents introduce additional security risks through their task planning, tool invocation, and memory retrieval capabilities, which expand the potential attack surface and complicate defense strategies.
+Future research should prioritize early-stage defenses and systematic protection frameworks, such as training-integrated safeguards, behavior-based dynamic detection, and multi-level security auditing to improve robustness in real-world applications.